dieterich-lab/rna_protein_xlnet/README.md

 looscores
 ├── dataset.json  # saved dataset for quicker load when run multiple times (can be deleted) ├── logs # log folder
-├── loo_scores_replace.csv # the .csv file containing the results (in this case for each replacment).
-Header is `sequence,token,replacement,label,pred,start_offset,end_offset,loo`
+├── loo_scores_remove.csv # the .csv file containing the results (in this case for each replacment).
+Header is `sequence,token,label,pred,start_offset,end_offset,loo`
-└── loo_scores_replace.pkl # same as above, but as `shap.Explanation` object for easier analysis with the `shap` library.
+└── loo_scores_remove.pkl # same as above, but as `shap.Explanation` object for easier analysis with the `shap` library.
 ```

 The header of the `loo_scores_{handletokens}.csv` can be read as follows:
 - `sequence`: The sequence id / identifier
-- `token`: the actual token (for `remove` it was deleted from the sequence, for `mask` it's one-hot encoding was set to zero, for `replace` it was replaced with the token under `replacement`, see below)
+- `token`: the actual token (for `remove` it was deleted from the sequence, for `mask` it's one-hot encoding was set to zero)
-- `replacement`: Only valid for `handletokens: replace`, see above
 - `label`: The true regression value
 - `pred`: The predicted regression value
 - `start_offset`: Start offset in the sequence (zero-indexed)